Forths History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Forths research.
-Another 195 words (14 lines of text) covering the years 1270, 1379, 1610, 1676, 1659 and 1660 are included under the topic Early Forths History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1270, 1379, 1610, 1676, 1659 and 1660 are included under the topic Early Forths History in all our PDF Extended History products and printed products wherever possible.

 Forths Spelling Variations

 Forths has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Forths have been found, including Forth, Forthe, Fourth, Fourthe, Forith, Foryth and many more.

 Early Notables of the Forths family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Forths Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Forths Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Forths family